mhpalm/InventoryAPI/README.md

 # InventoryAPI

-This is an API that tracks items within an inventory.
+This is an API that allows the user to track items within an inventory.
 The current information that is tracked is the item name, quantity, and type.
 Each item is assigned a unique id.
+All the data is returned as a JSON in the standard API format.

-FEATURES:
+## FEATURES:
 * Make your application an API
 * Make your application a CRUD API
 * Add comments to your code explaining how you are using at least 2 of the solid principles

 NOTE:
 Make sure you have .NET 6.0 installed